laurilehmijoki/lauri.lehmijoki.net/en/nerd/_posts/2012-06-29-on-importance-of-having-dotfiles-in-github.markdown

 ## Dotfiles testimonies from nerds

 > If Unix shell were Metaverse, the virtual reality in Neal Stephenson's *Snow
-> Crash*, dotfiles would be your belongings to take with every time you enter
+> Crash*, dotfiles would be your belongings to take with you every time you
-> the alternative world.
+> enter the alternative world.

 > MacGuyver is no MacGuyver without his Swiss army knife – nor is a nerd a
 > nerd without polished dotfiles.